-Appliance efficiency standards represent a cost-effective strategy to protect consumers and businesses and strengthen the state’s clean energy economy.
+Appliance standards represent a cost-effective strategy to protect consumers and businesses and strengthen the state’s clean energy economy.
 Efficiency products save energy and water, reduce long-term operating costs, and cut greenhouse gas emissions.
-On May 7, 2019, Governor Jay Inslee signed into law House Bill 1444, which adds 17 new products to state standards last updated in 2009.
+On May 7, 2019, Governor Jay Inslee signed into law House Bill 1444, which adds 17 new products (PDF) to state standards last updated in 2009.

 Most standards take effect on January 1, 2021.
 The effective dates of standards in this legislation are based on date of manufacture, not the date of sale.
 Products already in stores or warehouses may be installed after the new standards take effect.
 The standards apply to manufacturers, distributors, retailers, and installers, rather than to individual consumers.

 The bill includes a first-in-nation water heater standard.
 The design requirement for electric water heaters ensures that all new units have a standard communications port.
 This basic technology will support the electric grid of the future by enabling utility programs to manage water heating loads more effectively and reduce demand in peak periods.

 Commerce started rulemaking in July and conducted two stakeholder workshops.
 It issued proposed rules (PDF) on November 6.
 The rules will be published in the Washington State Register on November 20.

 The updated WAC includes language from the 2019 legislation for implementation date, standard requirements and testing method.
 The language also adds both listing and marking requirements for each product.
 Listing refers to a process by which a manufacturer certifies products through a publicly available database to show compliance with known standards and testing methods.
 Marking refers to a physical mark on each unit or package of a product and indicates that the manufacturer has verified compliance of this product with existing standards.
 To minimize or avoid state specific listing and marking, the majority of products in this WAC update use existing mechanisms from state and federal programs, including ENERGY STAR® and California Title 20.